ericmelz/dend-capstone/README.md

 * Check that all arrestee sex codes are either 'M' or 'F'

 ## Executing the unit tests
-Unit test use a separate database along with prepackaged .csv and shape files.
-The unit test first load a .csv file with 9 rows of data, then another csv file with the original 9 rows plus an additional 10 rows.
+The Unit tests use a separate database along with prepackaged .csv and shape files.
+The unit tests first load a .csv file with 9 rows of data, then another csv file with the original 9 rows plus an additional 10 rows.
 The script checks that each run of the pipeline generates the expected number of rows in the fact table (first 9, then